- Preceding Years’ Applicants

 - When will I know my allocated role and sector?

-Race officials can expect to hear from us on their allocated roles before the Specialist Training (held in August), and the Sector allocation will be released by August too.
+Race officials can expect to hear from us on their allocated roles before the first Specialist Training (held in end July), and the Sector allocation will be released by end July too.
 You will receive an email notification when the role and sector allocation is announced.
 We will also publish an announcement on the portal.

 - Can I change my allocated role?

 Allocation of positions or roles for the Race Officials are determined by a number of factors like relevant skills, experiences, aptitude, availability of vacancies, new regulations that may affect the deployment matrix, and personal preferences.
 Based on the above consideration, a role is assigned to the Race Official who is deemed to be able to contribute the most in that capacity.
 Requests to change allocated role will be handled on a case-by-case basis.

 - I have received my allocated role, but I want to request for a role that states "By Appointment Only".

 Roles that state "By Appointment Only" are roles appointed by the Event Organiser and the Administrator.
 Unfortunately, we are unable to entertain requests for these roles.

 - Based on the uniform chart, I am unable to find a size that fit me, what should I do?